How Flip-Flops and Jeans Are Becoming the Summer Shortcut to The Row’s Cool-Girl Uniform

 Another flip-flop and jeans pairing from the seasonal capsule.

-Considering that the Olsen twins commandeer the trend cycle like high-fashion puppeteers pulling the strings (they're the reason jelly sandals and plaid are experiencing super-charged spikes in popularity right now), I expect flip-flop and jeans outfits to be a leading style for summer 2025.
+Considering that the Olsen twins commandeer the trend cycle like high-fashion puppeteers pulling the strings (they're the reason jelly sandals and plaid are experiencing super-charged spikes in popularity right now), I expect the combo to be a leading look for summer 2025.
+All the tastemakers you follow are already on board with flip-flops and jeans, like Kendall Jenner, Hailey Bieber (both partial to The Row's $690 Dune Classic Sandal), and Kylie Jenner.

 Even though the idea of lounging in a sandy cabana wearing my best Levi’s jeans gives me full-body heebie-jeebies, this pairing will fit well in my summer fashion Rolodex for comfortable Saturdays and casual cocktails with friends.
 So, I curated a round-up of the surprisingly elevated flip-flop and jeans outfits I plan to recreate in the coming months.
 Consider the below looks a cheat sheet for achieving The Row style for a lot less.